Roasted Garlic Noodle Soup

 • With the bulb still intact, chop off the tops of the heads of garlic, exposing the cloves inside.

-• Place garlic heads in tin foil or small baking dish.
+• Place garlic heads on a sheet of tin foil, or in a small, heavy baking dish.

 • Liberally drizzle olive oil over the garlic, allowing oil to seep in between the cloves.
 Season with salt.

-• Bake for 35-45 minutes, or until soft and caramelized.
+• Roast until soft and lightly caramelized.
 Exact time will vary depending on size of garlic.
-I like to start checking for color at 35 minutes.
-If it looks a little pale, wrap it back up and bake in additional 10 minute increments until roasted.
+I like to start checking for color at 45 minutes.
+If it looks a little pale, wrap it back up and bake in additional 5 minute increments until it reaches the perfect texture.

 Making the Soup